EXPERIENCE & EXPERTISE

 A skilled litigator, Kim has advised and represented workers compensation insurers in complex psychological injury cases and cases involving issues of causation of injury; advised and represented public liability insurers on indemnity, dual insurance and contractual issues in multi-party litigation and advised and represented insurers in numerous catastrophic CTP and liability claims, including brain damage, quadriplegic, paraplegic and multiple fatality litigation.

-Kim has been involved in litigation in the Local Courts and District Courts of NSW, the Workers Compensation Commission, the Supreme Court of NSW, NSW Court of Appeal, District Court of Western Australia and the High Court of Australia.
+Kim has been involved in litigation in the Local Courts and District Courts of NSW, the Personal Injury Commission, the Supreme Court of NSW, NSW Court of Appeal, District Court of Western Australia and the High Court of Australia.
 She has led matters proceeding in the Claims Assessment Resolution Service (CARS) and has had drafted Applications and Replies on behalf of her clients in the Medical Assessment Service (MAS) – now the Dispute Resolution Service.

 Kim provides sessional assistance to her clients’ claims teams, as well as delivering specific presentations and training on relevant topics.
 Kim was instrumental in providing training to a new claims team of a corporate client in the context of the Motor Accidents Injuries Act 2017 (NSW).